NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 ## Usage examples

-As an example, we will here join together and perform some summary figures.
+To exemplify the usage, we will here join together and perform a few simple summary figures.

 ### Within season biomass trends

-We here join the sampling trap, locality sampling and year_locality together.
-We will only consider malaisetrap catches so standardize the catch effort between habitat types.
-Also we discard the start
+We here join the sampling trap, locality sampling and year_locality together (we don’t need the identification and occurrence tables).
+We will only consider malaisetrap catches to standardize the catch effort between habitat types.

 ``` r
 biomass_join <- sampling_trap %>%